KnowYourDNA is reader-supported. This means we may receive a commission when you buy something from one of the links on this page.

 Boosts self-esteem — Taking care of another living being provides a sense of purpose and satisfaction that can boost self-esteem.4

-Encourages a healthy routine — Cats require regular care and attention, which encourages healthy daily habits in their owners, such as being mindful about when it’s time to eat, tidy up, etc.
+Encourages a healthy routine — Cats require regular care and attention, encouraging healthy daily habits in their owners, such as being mindful about when it’s time to eat, tidy up, etc.

 Physical Health Benefits of Having a Cat